-The clinical findings, assessment and plan of action must be simply and clearly explained to the parents.
-The patient and parents should be allowed to ask questions and discuss the important points.
+The clinical findings, assessment and plan of action must be simply and clearly explained to the parent/s or caregiver.
+The patient and parent/s or caregiver should be allowed to ask questions and discuss the important points.
 Always be patient, polite and caring.
 A translator may be needed.

 The following is a typical plan of action: